shrdsngh/tvMaze/README.md

-# Getting Started with Create React App
+# Getting Started with React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

-In the project directory, you can run:
+Download the copy of files in zip format and extract to your lockageal directory.
+Go to the directory in terminal and run "npm i" to download the node-modules package.

+## Getting React App ready for use

+In another terminal tab, reach the directory and run "json-server --watch db.json --port 8000" to initialize the json database for fetching login details.

 ### `npm start`

-Runs the app in the development mode.\
+Runs the app in the development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+### `Homepage`

+When you see welcome page, click on Login(for existing user) or New User(to create new user data).

-### `npm test`
+### Register

-Launches the test runner in the interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+Give the required details for registering and saving new user data then click on register.

-### `npm run build`
+### Login

-Builds the app for production to the `build` folder.\
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.
+Give your correct credentials to Login and you will be redirected to Search page.

-### `npm run eject`
+### Search

-**Note: this is a one-way operation.
-Once you `eject`, you can't go back!**

-If you aren't satisfied with the build tool and configuration choices, you can `eject` at any time.
-This command will remove the single build dependency from your project.

-Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
-All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
-At this point you're on your own.

-You don't have to ever use `eject`.
-The curated feature set is suitable for small and middle deployments, and you shouldn't feel obligated to use this feature.
-However we understand that this tool wouldn't be useful if you couldn't customize it when you are ready for it.
+Search for your favorite TV shows and the result will be displayed in a card format with details of the show.

 ## Learn More

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).
+You can learn more in the [Create React App documentation](https://facebook.github.io/.create-react-app/docs/getting-started).

 To learn React, check out the [React documentation](https://reactjs.org/).